h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

     terraform init
     terraform apply

 in the corresponding template directory.
+You will be asked for mandatory variables.
+Please see `Terraform documentation <https://www.terraform.io/intro/index.html>`__ for more information how to set up variables.